alrieckert/lazarus/examples/fpdocmanager/README.txt

 A package FPDocEngine.lpk has been created for the FPDoc units, please move it into your $FPC/utils/fpdoc/ directory and compile the package there.

-The project (FPDocManager.lpi) did not fully compile on my machine.
-Unit dw_HTML could not be found, even if all other units of the package worked.
-Adding the unit directly to the project made it compile, please remove or update this entry as required, and give hints on how to fix the problem.

 DoDi